tramitit/guides/en/germany/conversion_of_a_foreign_drivers_license.md

 ---
-title: "Conversion of a foreign driver's license"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Germany"]
+categories:
-meta_title: "Conversion of a foreign driver's license in Germany and United States"
+- Germany
+date: '2024-06-07'
-description: "A step-by-step guide on how to convert a foreign driver's license in major jurisdictions."
+description: Learn how to convert your foreign driver's license to a local one in US or Germany.
+Procedure, required documents, providers, and additional details included.
 draft: false
+meta_title: Foreign Driver's License Conversion Process in US and Germany
+title: Foreign Driver's License Conversion Process in US and Germany
-translationKey: "germany-conversion_of_a_foreign_drivers_license"
+translationKey: germany-conversion_of_a_foreign_drivers_license
 ---

 ## Description
 ### What is it?